Feb 28, 2018

 Feb 12, 2018

-In this episode, we hear the power of agriculture to move people from "neither/nor" lives to "and" lives - nutrition AND school, home improvements AND new clothes.
-This is a narrative from the First 1,000 Days book.
+In this episode, we hear the power of agriculture to move people from "neither/nor" lives to "and" lives - nutrition AND school AND home improvements AND new clothes.
+This is a narrative from The Last Hunger Season book.

 Jan 10, 2018